Understanding Deemed (or Incorrect) Rate Emails from Kraken-Based Suppliers 🐙

 🔍 What’s the issue?

-When a contract is accepted by a supplier using the Kraken platform (such as EDF, E.ON Next, etc.), customers often receive emails stating they’re on a deemed, variable, or Freedom rate — even if a contract has already been agreed and confirmed.
+When a contract is accepted by a supplier using the Kraken platform (such as EDF, E.ON Next, etc.), customers often receive emails stating they’re on a deemed, variable, or Freedom rate or an incorrect rate— even if a contract has already been agreed and confirmed.

 These messages are automatically generated by Kraken and do not reflect the actual rates that will be billed.